 This tutorial describes setting up Legacy (non-ALP) Echo360 with CaptionSync.
-For Echo360 ALP, please see this tutorial.
+For Echo360 ALP, please see our other tutorial instead.

 - Log into CaptionSync, go to Settings -> Account Features, select Enable my account for Legacy Echo360 integration from the drop-down menu, and click Request Account Feature.
 You will receive an email updating you about the feature status.
 Note that if you don't see Legacy Echo360 on the "Account Feature to Add" drop-down menu, it's already enabled.